-The Storm's tour with Peter Frampton continued on through the rest of the summer and then we did some more shows where we headlined and still more shows with people like Tom Cochran, Eddie Money and others.
-I then finished my touring for the year by playing with Cher at New York City's Paramount Theater at Madison Square Garden.
+The Storm’s tour with Peter Frampton continued on through the rest of the summer and then we did some more shows where we headlined and still more shows where we shared the bill with people like Tom Cochran, Eddie Money and others.
+I then finished my touring for the year by playing with Cher at New York City’s Paramount Theater at Madison Square Garden right around Halloween.

 After all of the touring was finished, I took a bit of a rest and then spent the rest of the year getting ready to record The Storm’s second album, “Eye Of The Storm”.

 I co-wrote 2 of the songs (along with Gregg Rolie and Kevin Chalfant) on “Eye Of The Storm”…’Waiting For The World To Change’ and ‘In The Soul Of A Man’.
 That was a lot of fun and so was making the record.
 We recorded the record at the legendary Fantasy Studios in Berkeley, CA under the auspices of engineering master, Nigel Green.
 Nigel was just getting started as a producer in his own right after having spent several years as Robert John “Mutt” Lange’s engineer on records by artists such as Bryan Adams and Def Leppard.